LiamTyler/GradeNotifier/README.md

 or

 > python3 grade_checker.py

+It will run and email you if your grade changed since last time run.
+4. Set it up so that this script auto runs however frequently you want your grades to be checked (see below for details)

+### Allowing this script
+Most gmail accounts will view this script the first time it tries to email you as suspicious.
+If that happens, it won't let the email through, but it will send you an email saying "if this is you, allow access by clicking this link".
+It's fine, just follow the link and allow access.
+It will work on future tries.
+The first time the program is run (when it doesn't detect a past record of grades saved in grades.txt) it will try to send a welcome email

 The first time you run it, just downloads your grades into a file called: "grades.txt".
 Running it successive times will detect changes in your grades